 Have you been charged, or are you being investigated for fraud or embezzlement in San Diego, CA?
 If so, you know that the stakes are high.
 When your freedom and reputation are on the line, Blair Defense Criminal Lawyers will step in and build a strong defense for your case.

-For more than a decade, Blair Defense Criminal Lawyers has been standing up for the rights of the accused.
-Recognized by Super Lawyers, Top 40 Under 40 National Trial Lawyers, and National Trial Lawyers Top 100, attorney Peter Blair also maintains a perfect 10.0 rating on Avvo.
+For more than a decade, Blair Defense Criminal Lawyers has been standing up for the rights of the accused in cases like San Diego insurance fraud, San Diego federal crimes, San Diego white collar crimes, theft crimes, and more.
+Blair Defense Criminal Lawyers is recognized by Super Lawyers, Top 40 Under 40 National Trial Lawyers, and National Trial Lawyers Top 100, attorney Peter Blair also maintains a perfect 10.0 rating on Avvo.